awsdocs/amazon-efs-user-guide/doc_source/troubleshooting-file-sync.md

 If the sync agent is powered on and the sync task is still stuck in **Starting** status, then a network connectivity problem between the sync agent and EFS File Sync is the most likely issue\.
 Check your network and firewall settings to make sure that the sync agent can connect to EFS File Sync\.

 If you perform these actions and the issue isn't resolved, open a support channel and engage AWS customer support\.
+For information about how to open a support channel, see [Enabling AWS Support to Help Troubleshoot Your EFS File Sync Running On\-Premises](#enable-support-access-sync) or [Enabling AWS Support to Help Troubleshoot Your EFS File Sync Running on Amazon EC2](#Sync-EC2-EnableAWSSupportAccess)\.

+## Your Sync Task Failed with Permission Denied Error Message<a name="sync-task-permission-denied"></a>

+You can get a permissions denied error message if you configure your NFS server with root\_squash or all\_squash enabled, and your files don't have all read access\.

+**Action to Take**
+To fix this issue, either configure the NFS export with no\_root\_squash, or ensure that the permissions for all of the files you want to sync allow read access for all users\.
+Doing either enables the sync agent to read the files\.
+For the sync agent to access directories, you must additionally enable all execute access\.
+For information about NFS export configuration, see [18\.7\.
+The /etc/exports Configuration File](https://www.centos.org/docs/5/html/Deployment_Guide-en-US/s1-nfs-server-config-exports.html) in the Centos documentation\.

-For information about how to open a support channel, see [Enabling AWS Support To Help Troubleshoot Your EFS File Sync Running On\-Premise](#enable-support-access-sync) or [Enabling AWS Support To Help Troubleshoot Your EFS File Sync Running on Amazon EC2](#Sync-EC2-EnableAWSSupportAccess)\.
+If you perform these actions and the issue isn't resolved, open a support channel and engage AWS customer support\.
+For information about how to open a support channel, see [Enabling AWS Support to Help Troubleshoot Your EFS File Sync Running On\-Premises](#enable-support-access-sync) or [Enabling AWS Support to Help Troubleshoot Your EFS File Sync Running on Amazon EC2](#Sync-EC2-EnableAWSSupportAccess)\.

-## Enabling AWS Support To Help Troubleshoot Your EFS File Sync Running On\-Premise<a name="enable-support-access-sync"></a>
+## Enabling AWS Support to Help Troubleshoot Your EFS File Sync Running On\-Premises<a name="enable-support-access-sync"></a>

 EFS File Sync provides a local console you can use to perform several maintenance tasks, including enabling AWS Support to access your EFS File Sync to assist you with troubleshooting EFS File Sync issues\.
 By default, AWS Support access to your EFS File Sync is disabled\.
 You enable this access through the host's local console\.
 To give AWS Support access to your EFS File Sync, you first log in to the local console for the host then connect to the support server\.

 **To enable AWS Support access to EFS File Sync**

-1. Log in to your host's local console\. use user name: sguser and password: sgpassword
+1. Log in to your host's local console\. use user name: admin and password: password

    The local console looks like the following\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/efs/latest/ug/images/sync-on-premise-local-console1.png)